Mime Types for Apache Server: The Definitive Guide

 πŸ‘‰ Display issues: When mime types are misconfigured, web browsers may not know how to display certain types of files, resulting in display issues for users.

-READ ALSO Securing Apache Server in Lubuntu
+READ ALSO Apache Server Name Identification: Understanding and Implementation

 πŸ‘‰ Security vulnerabilities: Misconfigured mime types can create security vulnerabilities that can be exploited by hackers to gain access to your website’s data and sensitive information.